Schwarzam/Schwarzam/README.md

 **I'm a student who likes to make complex things that will be useful for doing science!**

 🔭 ... currently working on:
-* Building spatial SPLUS-database, with more than 50 milion of objects
+* Building spatial SPLUS-database, with more than 50 milion of objects.
+(For the next official Data Release)
 * Optimizing python tools, rewriting in C/C++ for performance and memory management (-> It is realy worth)
 * Security protocols for the Database and Website
 * Database tools like splusdata python package